trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-Lastly we will need some AVAX to deploy our contracts.
+Lastly, we will need some AVAX to deploy our contracts.
 Use this [AVAX Fuji Testnet Faucet
 ](https://faucet.avax-test.network/) to get some test AVAX for free.

 # Deploying the contracts

-We need to deploy our `NFT` and `AuctionManager` contracts to Fuji Testnet.
+We need to deploy our `NFT` and `AuctionManager` contracts to the Fuji Testnet.
 We will use hardhat to deploy the contracts, [learn more about it here](https://hardhat.org/guides/deploying.html).
-Let's edit `scripts/deploy.js`
+Start by editing the `scripts/deploy.js` file.

 ```js
 const main = async () => {